 We will consider non-citizens who possess strong English language skills as well as all appropriate US government work authorizations from an accredited work abroad program.

 Pay rates will be established when a job offer is made.
-We pay you based on the hours you work, not a salary as is the case at some ranches.
+We pay you an hourly wage based on the hours you work.
 Overtime is paid at a rate of 1.5 times base pay for each hour over twelve hours in a day or forty hours in a week.
 Employees are paid biweekly.
 See job descriptions below for our estimate of the hours associated with each position.

-Meals are a treat at LRR!
+Meals are served family style.
 Crew breakfast is served a half-hour before the guests eat.
 Crew eat lunch and dinner with guests which is a great opportunity for socialization.
-Wait staff and kitchen team eat after regular meals and will not be able to eat meals with guests except on their day off.
+Waitstaff and kitchen team eat after regular meals and will not be able to eat meals with guests except on their day off.

 The ambiance at the Laramie River Ranch is western.
 We expect our employees to come prepared to dress in that style and maintain a neat and clean appearance at all times.
 Tee shirts, shorts, and baseball caps are not allowed.
 Kitchen staff may wear professional kitchen clothing.
 Aprons must be removed before leaving the kitchen and interacting with guests.
 Employees wear Oxford or western style shirts that button down the front, preferably long-sleeved.
 All shirts must be in good condition, be long enough to be tucked in, be worn tucked in, and must be clean, ironed and neat.
 Western style jeans are appropriate attire and are required when riding.
 Jeans that are overly baggy, bell-bottomed, tattered or torn will not be allowed.
 Allowable footwear includes riding boots, hiking boots, and sneakers in good condition, no open toed shoes.
 Boots with a heel and smooth sole are required for riding.
 Employees with long hair must keep it restrained while on duty so that it does not fall forward.
 Those arriving with extreme hair color and/or style will be asked to make modifications.
 Jewelry, perfume and make-up worn on duty must be conservative.
 Male employees are expected to be shaven when arriving to work each day.
 A beard or mustache must be neatly trimmed and if you have not arrived with one, you will not grow one during the season.
 Employees will be expected to follow this dress code any time they are in the presence of guests whether or not they are on the clock.

 There is a small cabin among our crew accommodations that has been set up as a place to hang out and socialize.
 There is a small fridge.
 The cabin has a TV and DVD player.
 No cable or satellite TV is available on the ranch.
-No cable or satellite TV is available on the ranch.
 Life on the ranch is a relatively “unplugged” existence.

 Our postal delivery takes place only on Mondays, Wednesdays, and Fridays.
 Employees pick up mail from the ranch store after work or while on break.